chef/automate/components/automate-chef-io/README.md

 * Proto files can use tabs and spaces.
 We have a defacto convention for using tabs since our protos are primarily used with Go code.
 * Endpoints will not show up in the UI unless one or more of their tags are assigned to a tag group, but they will still appear in the Swagger file accessible through the docs in the browser.
   * To explicitly hide an endpoint and remove it from the Swagger file, assign it the tag of `hidden` and it will be filtered out in pre-processing.
-* multilinefields are not allowed in proto files.
+* multiline fields are not allowed in proto files.
 This the main reason we settled on using the comment style of endpoint documentation.

 ### API Style Guide